gilearning/gilearning.github.io/_posts/2022-09-08-NestedHScore.md

 In the figure, the blue box $\bar{f}$ is assumed to be the given function.
 The three red sub-networks are used to generate $1$-dimensional feature functions $\bar{g}, f$ and  $g$.
 (As we will see soon, that $f$ and $g$ can in fact be higher dimensional, hence drawn slightly bigger in the figure.)
 The output $\bar{f}(\mathsf x), \bar{g}(\mathsf y)$ are used together to evaluate the H-score for $1$-D feature pairs shown on the top box.
 The two pairs of features $[\bar{f}, f]$ and $[\bar{g}, g]$ are used to evaluate a 2-D H-score shown in the lower box.
 When training with data samples, the gradients to maximize both the H-scores are back propagated through the networks.
 In particular, the sum of the gradients from the two H-scores are used to train $\bar{g}$; only the gradients from the bottom H-score are used to train $f$ and $g$ networks.

-To see how this achieves the goal we can first consider the optimization of the top H-Score on the top, which we write as
+To see how this achieves the goal it might be easier to look at a slightly different way to train the network, namely the **sequential training**.
+Here, we first only use the top H-Score to train the feature function $\bar{g}$ only.
+From the definition of the [H-Score](https://gilearning.github.io/HScore/), we know this finds $\bar{g}^\ast$ by solving the following optimization.

 $$
 \begin{align}